Indoor Air Quality

 Complete Heating & Cooling recommends humidity management by using central humidifiers for winter comfort.
 Your comfort will increase, as will the health of your home and electronics.
 In the summer, your air conditioner removes some of the excess humidity indoors.
 If it doesn’t, it’s time for the pros at Complete Heating & Cooling to look it over.

-Adequate ventilation will also improve indoor air quality.
+Adequate ventilation will also improve air quality.
 Heat recovery ventilators (HRVs) and energy recovery ventilators (ERVs) use balanced ventilation to improve the IAQ.
 They pull out stale, stuffy air and bring in the same amount of fresh, clean outdoor air.
-They are the most energy-efficient way to ventilate your home and improve indoor air quality.
+They are the most energy-efficient way to ventilate your home and improve the quality of the air indoors.
 That is because the heat energy in the outdoor air is trapped and put into the incoming air.
-They have little impact on your heating or cooling bills but will improve indoor air quality.
+They have little impact on your heating or cooling bills but will improve IAQ.

-At Complete Heating & Cooling, we know that ductwork is the primary cause of poor indoor air quality.
+At Complete Heating & Cooling, we know that ductwork is the primary cause of poor air quality.
 We can inspect the ductwork for leakage and offer options to correct it.
-We also provide indoor air quality upgrades like the PureAir air purification system by Lennox.
+We also provide air quality upgrades like the PureAir air purification system by Lennox.
 Our evaluation & estimates are free of charge.
-Give us a call at (540) 625-1638 to learn more about our indoor air quality options.
+Give us a call at (540) 625-1638 to learn more about our IAQ options.